 This identity would soon face a severe challenge.
 In the year 586 BCE, the Babylonians conquered Jerusalem, destroyed the holy Temple, and exiled the majority of the population.
 In exile, the Israelite people responded by developing a sense of unity transcending geopolitical divisions (i.e., a strong sense of peoplehood).
 Israelite religious leaders of this period drew upon their situation to express much of the writings of the Tanakh, transforming their socio-political context in exile in Babylon into narratives of Israelite trials in slavery, oppression, and politics.
 It was during the period of the Babylonian exile, which lasted several decades, that the Israelites first came to be called Judeans (“Yehudim” in Hebrew, the etymological root of the words “Judaism” and “Jewish”).

-Therefore, from both traditional and historical perspectives, the bond of peoplehood has informed Jewish identity throughout the centuries.
+From both traditional and historical perspectives, the bond of peoplehood has informed Jewish identity throughout the centuries.
 The familial element has remained strong, emphasizing birth as one’s entrance into the Jewish community.
-A Jew is defined by some Jewish laws as someone born of a Jewish mother; though the principle of matrilineal descent has been challenged in recent decades, the notion that Jewishness derives from family background forms a key component in the Jewish self-image.
+A Jew is defined in Orthodox Jewish law as someone born of a Jewish mother; though the principle of matrilineal descent has been challenged in recent decades, the notion that Jewishness derives from family background forms a key component in the Jewish self-image.
 Conversion to Judaism is possible, but the concept of family heritage remains paramount: the convert is welcomed as a new, adopted member of the family.
 The male convert reenacts Abraham’s covenant for men, including the b’rit milah (the covenant of circumcision), and is thus considered to have joined the people, not simply adopted the religion.
 Meanwhile, a female convert will be regarded as the mother of Jewish children.
 King David himself was the product of such foreign lineage, having descended from the convert Ruth.

 Peoplehood is not a biological or racial concept, but a symbolic one, emphasizing the mutual responsibility implicit in family relations, a basic value that has infused Jewish life through the ages.
 In the nineteenth century, peoplehood found political expression in the modern movement of Zionism, influencing the establishment of the state of Israel in the twentieth century.